saimanasak/docker/dockerfile/docker_file.md

 ```
 - Instruction isn't case-sensitive.
 - A dockerfile must begin with a **FROM** instruction (if you are using any parent image i.e., FROM specifies the base image from which we want to start creating the image from)
+- It's better to use the name of the dockerfile as **Dockerfile** because the Docker CLI automatically looks for a file named Dockerfile in the build context by default.
+- If there's any different name then need to use a **-f** flag.
+Syntax:
+    `docker build -f <Dockerfile> <build-context>`

 <a name="Commands"></a>
 ### Commands